dan-costello/hugo-dev-blog/content/posts/pydanticai-review.md

 When using Pydantic AI, we can just provide a model string name.
 After creating the `Agent` with this parameter, we can pass messages, system prompts, and settings in a uniform method.
 PydanticAI supports OpenAI and Anthropic direct connections, as well as options such as AWS Bedrock or self-hosted Ollama implementations.

 Here’s an example of simplified code supporting both OpenAI and Anthropic APIs[^note].
-Note the different ways of providing system prompts.
+Note that I need to use the corresponding model's SDK, and the different ways of providing system prompts.
 ```
 ...
 available_models = ['4o', 'sonnet3.7','qwen']